Contribute a portion of your pay on a pre-tax basis to pay for eligible transportation and parking expenses.

 - EBPA Commuter Reimbursement Form (PDF)

-If you work on any Tufts campus in Massachusetts, you are eligible to receive a transit subsidy as an incentive to use public transportation.
-The subsidy covers 35% of the cost of public transportation with the following limits:
+If you commute to work on any Tufts campus in Massachusetts, you are eligible to receive a transit subsidy as an incentive to use public transportation.
+The subsidy is as follows:

-- Boston and Fenway campuses - up to a maximum of $50 per employee per month.
+- Boston and Fenway campuses – 40% subsidy up to a maximum of $55 per employee per month.

-- Medford and Grafton campuses - up to a $40 maximum per employee per month.
+- Medford and Grafton campuses – 35% subsidy up to a $40 maximum per employee per month.

 The subsidy is reflected in your payroll deduction and applied to the pre-tax amount of your commuter transit election.

 How to Enroll/Make Changes

-You can enroll on the EBPA website by the 4th of the month for commuter benefits for the following month.
+You can enroll or make changes on the EBPA website by the 4th of the month for commuter benefits for the following month.

 - Go to Member Access

 - Enter Tufts University as the employer, click on Search

 - Select Enroll or Change Your Monthly Parking and Transit Election